The strange story of turkey tails

 Embracing the whole animal

 If Americans were more interested in eating turkey tails, some of our supply might stay at home.
-Can we bring back so called nose-to-tail animal consumption?
-This trend has gaining some ground in the United States, but mainly in a narrow foodie niche.
+Can we bring back so-called nose-to-tail animal consumption?
+This trend has gained some ground in the United States, but mainly in a narrow foodie niche.

 Beyond Americans’ general squeamishness toward offal and tails, we have a knowledge problem.
 Who even knows how to carve a turkey anymore?
 Challenging diners to select, prepare and eat whole animals is a pretty big ask.